muratk3n/thirdwave/en/tweets/2019/week34.md

 expanded horizontally, not vertically.
 No more moon, but lots of satellites, GPS, hell velcro.
 No new psy discoveries, but applying QM to electronics, molecular chemistry.
-Nothing higher than ST, but many more othe skyscrapers.
+Nothing higher than ST, but many more other skyscrapers.
 It's fine.
 Just a different emphasis.

 *2019-8-18 21:19:51*